taustation-fan/players-guide/README.md

 Travel depends on the distance between stations, which varies depending on the current orbital positions.

+While traveling, you can't do anything except training intelligence.
+During the journey,
-You can't do anything except training intelligence during travels, but stats and focus slowly regenerate.
-So before longer journeys, it makes sense to use up your current stats for career tasks.
+stats and focus slowly regenerate.
+So before longer journeys, it makes sense to use up your current stats for career tasks or other purposes.

-While planning your travel, be aware that hotel rooms cost more at higher-level stations, and that shifting orbit positions can make the travel back more expensive.
+While planning your travel, be aware that hotel rooms cost more at higher-level stations, and that shifting orbital positions can make the return travel more expensive.

 You need a Gaule visa for visiting stations under the Gaule government (basically any station with French sounding names).
 As a VIP, you can